Skip to content

 virsh Provision KVM VMs. - Yes

 You may need to install tools and there will likely be differences between the versions tested by the project, and what you've installed.
 You have to decide whether the differences are material.
 Slight version differences may not matter, but for sure you need all the listed tools.
-In keeping with the project philosophy of not modifying your desktop - you must install the tools listed in order to use this project - the project seeks to not alter your desktop OS.

 Once the cluster comes up, the script will display a message telling you how to set your KUBECONFIG environment variable in order to access the cluster.
 It will also display a message showing how to SSH into each node.
 (There's also a helper script sshto that you can use for that.)